mosip/id-authentication/design/registration-processor/Approach_for_OSI_validation.md

 - In camel bridge after successful user/machine/center validation the request will be routed to OSI-validator by default.
 Create routers and request processors to map the incoming request from umc_bus to osi_bus address.
 - Add new methods in "PacketInfoManager" to fetch the operator, supervisor and introducer basic details from table.
 - Call 'packet-store-adapter-ceph' service to get the biometric for operator/supervisor/introducer from inside the packet.
 - The [Auth-rest-service](https://github.com/mosip/mosip/blob/DEV/design/authentication/Auth_Request_REST_service.md) will be responsible for validating OSI info and the service accepts encoded biometrics.
-The encoded image will come from registration-client by default.
+The encoded image will be present inside the packet by default.
     OSI info to be validated -

         1. fingerprint.
         2. Iris.
         3. Face.
         4. Pin
+- check -
+    1. If operator is valid.
+        a. validate fingerprint.
+        b. validate iris.
+        c. validate face.
+        d. validate pin.
+        e. validate password.
+    2. If supervisor is valid.
+        a. validate fingerprint.
+        b. validate iris.
+        c. validate face.
+        d. validate pin.
+        e. validate password.
+    3. If introducer is valid.
+        a. validate fingerprint.
+        b. validate iris.
+        c. validate face.
+        d. validate pin.
+        e. validate password.
 - The auth module will provide rest API to validate OSI biometrics and pin.
     ```
     REST API to validate uin and biometric